motorstreak/autotag/README.md

  });
 ```

 Still not sure?
-Take a look at the code in demo folder.
+Take a look at the code in demo folder or see it in [action](https://s3-us-west-1.amazonaws.com/jquery-autotag/index.html).

 ## Browser Compatibility
 Works on Chrome 57, Safari 10.1, Firefox 52.02 and IE 11.0 and Edge.